 BSI also collaborates with other parts of government.
 In 2013, for example, we launched a programme to develop standards for emerging technologies with the support of Innovate UK (formerly the Technology Strategy Board).

-Another important programme, funded by BIS (Services Unit), is aimed at developing standards for smart cities – cities of the future which will use data capture and communication technologies to deliver high quality services.
+Another important programme, funded by BEIS (Services Unit), is aimed at developing standards for smart cities – cities of the future which will use data capture and communication technologies to deliver high quality services.